 - Trip Fee: $99 per person except during high season and certain weekends; $109 on weekdays from Jun 18-Aug 17; $119 on Saturdays from Jun 9-Sep 1 and Sundays June 10-Aug 19 and Sep 2; plus 8.1% state tax & $9 county launch fee.

 - Meeting Place: Friday Harbor, San Juan Island.
 Look for our van and kayak trailer in the traffic circle adjacent to the Friday Harbor Ferry Terminal.

 - Meeting Time: One-day San Juan Island kayak trips begin mid-morning.
 On some dates there may also be an early afternoon tour, too.
 Our online reservation system will indicate this if you enter a specific date.
 Ask about earlier or later departures if the starting times shown don’t work for you!

-- Itinerary: Our courtesy van takes you for a 25 minute drive across the island to our launch beach.
-The instructional period may require a full hour to ensure that everyone is fully prepared for our kayak adventure.
-After launching, we explore the shoreline for about 3½ to 4 hours, covering 5 to 7 miles during the kayak trip.
-To stay refreshed we take several floating rests in interesting locations or when wildlife appears.
-Mid-way along the route, we go ashore for a ½ hour lunch break.
-After returning to the launch beach we board the van for the return trip.
+- Itinerary: Our courtesy van takes you for a 25 minute drive across the island to the launch beach.
+The instructional period requires a full hour to ensure that everyone is fully prepared for our kayak adventure.
+After launching, we explore the shoreline for 3 to 4 hours, depending on currents and winds.
+To stay refreshed we go ashore for a ½ hour break at the mid-point and take numerous floating rests throughout the paddle at interesting locations or when wildlife appears.
+Guests are often surprised to learn that they’ve paddled 5 to 7 miles during the kayak trip.
+After returning to the launch beach we rack the kayaks and board the van for the return trip.